Karen S. Lewis

 Barnard College, Columbia University

 I got my PhD from Rutgers, along with a graduate certificate in cognitive science, in 2011.
 I wrote my dissertation, Understanding Dynamic Discourse, under the direction of Jeffrey C. King.
 Before joining the Barnard-Columbia department, I was an assistant professor in the school of philosophy at USC.
 My research is mainly in the philosophy of language, though it often brings me into the realms of metaphysics, epistemology, cognitive science, philosophy of mind, and linguistics.
+Broadly constued, all my projects have something to do with the interaction of context and content.
 I am currently working on several projects.
-One stems from my dissertation work, examining whether discourse dynamics are best accounted for by semantics or pragmatics, which also leads to me to think a lot about the nature of semantic and pragmatic explanations.
-I am also working on counterfactual conditionals, dealing the puzzle of counterfactual skepticism, the worry that nearly all counterfactual conditionals are false.
+One stems from my dissertation work, on the differences between dynamic and static semantics, and examining whether discourse dynamics are best accounted for by semantics or pragmatics, which also leads to me to think about the nature of semantic and pragmatic explanations.
+I also work on counterfactual conditionals, dealing the puzzle of counterfactual skepticism, the worry that nearly all counterfactual conditionals are false.
+I've also recently started thinking about the metasemantics of context-sensitivity.
 For more about my research, and some drafts of papers, see my research page.

 Recent and upcoming talks and events: